-Therefore, my method of poetic inquiry based on empathy also focuses on the notion of love because in order to attend to something or someone; there must be an intentional act that contains an implicit eros or desire toward some sort of good toward oneself or others.
+Therefore, the method of poetic inquiry is based on empathy also focuses on the notion of love because in order to attend to something or someone; there must be an intentional act that contains an implicit eros or desire toward some sort of good toward oneself or others.
 That said, the notion of love is highly neglected in the research system as Leggo argues:

 “I especially focus on the word love as four silent letters that need to be declared, heard, and lived in schools and out of schools.
 It is puzzling that a library search with the descriptors love and school turns up almost no sources.
 Perhaps educators fear love, and loving, and saying I love you.
 Why aren’t we researching love more?”